ankit-rathi/Data-AI-Visual-Notebook/chapters/17_Data_Trust.md

 ---

-## Final Section — Trust as the Foundation of Data-Driven Decision Making
+## Trust as the Foundation of Data-Driven Decision Making

 * Data trust is essential for organizations that rely on analytics and automated decision systems.
 * Without reliable data, even sophisticated models and algorithms will produce misleading results.